Brismuth-Apps-LLC/bulk-texter-lite/README.md

 ### Update it
-Firefox will automatically keep your add-on up to date.
+Firefox will automatically keep your add-on up to date, but it can take 24-48 hours for the update to arrive on your computer.

 To update the extension in Chrome, follow the above installation instructions again, making sure to choose the correct extracted project folder in step #6.

 ### Permissions
 * Change data on hangouts.com and voice.google.com